-Our Toddlers’ room caters for children aged between 2 to 3 years with a ratio of 1 Early Childhood Educator to 5 children.
-Our wonderful Educators consist of 2 Educators who hold their Diploma of Early Childhood and Care and 3 Educators who are working towards completing their Diploma of Early Childhood and Care.
+Our Pre-Kinder room caters for children aged between 2 to 3.5 years with a ratio of 1 Early Childhood Educator to 5 children.
+Our wonderful Educators consist of 2 Educators who hold their Diploma of Early Childhood and Care, 1 Early Childhood Teacher and 2 Educators who are working towards completing their Diploma of Early Childhood and Care.

-The world is exciting and new for a Toddler, everything around them is there for testing, wondering about and investigating.
+The world is exciting and new for a Pre-Kinder, everything around them is there for testing, wondering about and investigating.
 It is a time of huge physical and language development.
-Our image of a young toddler is one who is competent, curious about the world and is seeking an understanding of their identity as an individual.
+Our image of a young Pre-Kinder is one who is competent, curious about the world and is seeking an understanding of their identity as an individual.